backdrop-contrib/views_timelinejs/README.md

 * Media URL - The selected field should contain a raw URL to a media resource.
   See the [media types documentation] (https://timeline.knightlab.com/docs/media-types.html) for a list of supported types.
-Blockquote and iframe HTML are not currently supported by this plugin.
 Special handling is included for Image fields because they have no raw URL formatter.

+  See the Media Field Configuration section of this documentation for more information about how to set up entity fields and Views to include all supported types of media.

 * Media caption - The selected field may contain any text, including HTML markup.